nextflow-io/nextflow/docs/docker.rst

 The docker image name can be preceded by one or more lines containing comments or variables definition i.e. ``NAME=VALUE`` and can be followed by one or more lines containing BASH commands.

-.. warning:: This is an experimental feature.
-It may change in future Nextflow releases.

 Advanced settings